-Software giant Microsoft is rolling out a new tool to tackle hate speech and defamatory content online, with a dedicated web form to report hateful content and a petition-style tool to reinstate content.
+Software giant Microsoft is rolling out a new tool to tackle hate speech and defamatory content online.
+It has a dedicated web form to report hateful content and petition-style tool to reinstate content.

-The move comes after online abuse reached a new peak recently, as trolls targeted comedienne Leslie Jones on Twitter, and then someone hacked into her personal website and exposed her private information.
+The move comes after online abuse reached a new peak, as trolls targeted comedienne Leslie Jones on Twitter, Then someone hacked into her personal website and exposed her private information.

 Up to 40 per cent of internet users have experienced harassment at one point or another.
 Microsoft is not considered to be in the same bracket of Twitter, Reddit and Facebook for hateful speech, but is attempting to get ahead of the game.

 Jacqueline Beauchere, Chief Online Safety Officer at Microsoft, revealed the news in a blog post.
 She said: “While neither our principles nor our policies are changing, we are refining some of our processes to make it easier for customers to report hate speech.